MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-deploy.md

     ![Create repo](../media/github-actions-tutorial/gh-lab-2.35.png "Create repo")

-3. Create your new repository and name it ‘poweractionslab’, make sure you select **Add a README file** to initiate the repo and choose ‘Create repository’.
+3. Create your new repository and name it ‘poweractionslab’.
+Make sure you select **Add a README file** to initiate the repo and choose **Create repository**.

     ![Initiate repo](../media/github-actions-tutorial/gh-lab-2.40.png "Initiate repo")